Cornell University Athletics

 Jay Andress

-Jay Andress is in his third year as an assistant strength and conditioning coach under the direction of Tom Howley.
+Jay Andress is in his fifth year as an assistant strength and conditioning coach under the direction of Tom Howley.
 In his role as an assistant strength and conditioning coach he is responsible for coaching and designing programs for numerous men's and women's teams.
 Andress focuses on developing various aspects of training such as strength, power, speed, agility, conditioning, as well as other training aspects to help his teams succeed.
 Andress is also responsible for various administrative duties involved with his position.

 Andress arrived at Cornell from Velocity Sports Performance in Alexandria Va.
 At Velocity, Andress coached athletes ranging in ability level from youth to professional.
 Andress coached individual as well as group sessions focusing on acceleration, maximum velocity, and change of direction movement skills.
 In the weight room, athletes were coached on developing strength and explosive power.